jsnavar/Pudu/README.md

   case ERROR()
 ```

 Optionally, tokens can also include positions, which are defined as parameters with name `p`.
 Pudu checks and gets the value of `p` using reflection, mostly to generate error messages.
-The previous example with positions could be:
+The previous example with positions is:

 ```scala
 case class Position(line: Int, column: Int, length: Int)